ecomindustries/.github/profile/FED_CAPABILITY.md

 ---

-_Ecom Industries is committed to delivering innovative, reliable, and secure technology solutions that empower federal agencies and commercial clients alike.
+_ecom industries is committed to delivering innovative, reliable, and secure technology solutions that empower federal agencies and commercial clients alike.
 We look forward to the opportunity to partner with you and drive digital transformation for a smarter, more efficient future._